TLINDEN/anydb/README.md

   - tagging
   - filtering using tags
   - encryption of entries
+  - templates for custom output for maximum flexibility

 **anydb** can do all the things you can do with skate: